 Work with Council for the marketing and promotion of the MCP and the development of multi-faceted educational and recreational experiences for residents and visitors.

-In consultation with Council, undertake a detailed survey and monitoring programs to establish a base line for the flora and fauna on the site, using scientific research methods to determine increases or decreases in the respective populations of these species, particularly any threatened species and provide this data back to Council for maintaining a flora and fauna species database for the MCP.
+In consultation with Council, undertake detailed surveying and monitoring programs to establish a base line for the flora and fauna on the site, using scientific research methods to determine increases or decreases in the respective populations of these species, particularly any threatened species and provide this data back to Council for maintaining a flora and fauna species database for the MCP.

 Provide an annual report to Council and the MCP Advisory Committee on: